-Cochrane Malaysia’s awards for outstanding contribution of volunteer translators and editors to the Malay translation project, 2017
+Cochrane Malaysia’s awards for outstanding contribution of volunteer translators and editors to the Malay translation project, 2018

-The year 2017, 2 years after its launch in 2015, was very meaningful for Cochrane Malay Translation.
-In 2017, we reached a milestone by publishing the 1000th Malay PLS which marked the acceleration in our production rate.
-Our Malay pages in Cochrane.org received over 5000 views in December 2017, which was 4 times that in January 2016.
-These made us one of the fastest growing Cochrane translation initiatives.
+The year 2018, 3 years after its launch in 2015, continued to be a productive year for Cochrane Malay Translation.
+In 2018, we published our 1766h Malay PLS.
+Our production rate was steady at an average of 50 translations published per month.
+Our Malay pages in Cochrane.org received over 6632 views in 2018, which was 5 times that in January 2016.
+We continue to be one of the fastest growing Cochrane translation initiatives.

-These would have been impossible without the generous help of our translators and editors who are working on voluntary basis.
+These achievements would have been impossible without the generous contribution of our translators and editors all of whom work on voluntary basis.
 Our volunteers are all healthcare students or practitioners and come from over 10 institutions in Malaysia and abroad.

 What are the criteria for receiving a certificate?